Abstract blurred blue and pink shapes on a white background

 A few thoughtful updates can often extend the life of a site by years.

-If you want a second set of eyes or help implementing updates, I offer site audits, refresh projects, and ongoing web support.
-You can reach out here or book a short call to talk through what would actually be useful.
+If you want a second set of eyes or help implementing updates, I offer site audits, refresh projects, and ongoing website maintenance services.
+Reach out to schedule a free discovery call to talk through what would actually be useful.